stevebelton/porterop/README.md

 - sudo mv ./kind /usr/local/bin/kind

 **Create New PorterOperator K8S Cluster**
-*(file contents for porteroperator.yaml below - UPDATE THE IP ADDRESS OF YOUR HOST/VM running KinD)*
+*(file contents for porteroperator.yaml below*)

+NOTE: In order for Porter to successfully connect to KinD/K8S you must add an IP address of the host otherwise it will default to 127.0.0.1 which Porter will not be able to connect to.

 - kind create cluster --config porteroperator.yaml --name porteroperator